rubocop/ruby-style-guide/README.md

     end
     ```

+* Favor **if/then/else** over the ternary operator. *if* is an
+  expression in Ruby and the resulting code is arguably easier to
+  read (albeit not as concise).
+After all "Programs must be written for people to read, and
+only incidentally for machines to execute."
+(Abelson and Sussman).

+    ```Ruby
+    # good
+    result = if some_condition then something else something_else end

+    # not so good
+    result = some_condition ? something : something_else
+    ```

 * Use **when x; ...** for one-line cases.
 * Use &&/|| for boolean expressions, and/or for control flow.
 (Rule
   of thumb: If you have to use outer parentheses, you are using the